 Safety Recommendations and Legal Requirements

-Pesticide transport vehicles for road and field vary widely in design and use, from bulk tankers and box trucks to pickup trucks and station wagons as well as self-propelled and pull-type sprayers.
+Pesticide transport vehicles for road and field vary widely in design and use, from bulk tankers and box trucks to pickup trucks and vehicles for personal use, such as SUVs and minivans, as well as self-propelled and pull-type sprayers.
 Some vehicles carry only formulated concentrates for delivery; others incorporate application equipment with premixed spray solutions; others handle both.
 All, however, share basic common characteristics that affect safety and emergency response capabilities.
 First and foremost, in Pennsylvania the pesticide business license number (BU) must be prominently displayed on all vehicles involved in the pesticide application phase of the business.
 The numbers must be at least 3 inches high, in a contrasting color, and placed on both sides of the vehicle in readily visible locations.

 Pesticides should never be carried in the passenger compartment of a vehicle because hazardous fumes and spilled chemicals can seriously injure occupants.
 In addition, spilled pesticides can be difficult or impossible to remove completely from interior upholstery.
-If pesticides must be carried in a station wagon, utility van, or similar enclosed vehicle, properly ventilate the cargo and passenger compartments and keep passengers away from pesticides during transport.
+If pesticides must be carried in a vehicle for personal use, such as an SUV or minivan, utility van, or similar enclosed vehicle, properly ventilate the cargo and passenger compartments and keep passengers away from pesticides during transport.
 A safety barrier between the passenger and cargo areas is recommended because cargo can shift during transport.

 Transport vehicles should be in good mechanical condition, including power train, chassis, and any onboard bulk tanks and associated plumbing.
 Make sure that safety and control components such as brakes, tires, and steering are in good working order.
 A poorly maintained vehicle is a safety risk, and transporting pesticides just increases the risk of additional injury or contamination should a mishap occur.
 If application equipment is mounted on transport vehicles, regularly inspect sprayer tanks, fittings and lines (especially those under pressure), and booms and nozzles.
 Look for structural defects, cracks, punctures, and other causes of leaks or failure.
 Pesticide dealers may consider refusing to load vehicles that are not structurally sound.